g-dolphin/WorldCarbonPricingDatabase/README.md

 The repository is organised around three main folders:
 1. Carbon pricing mechanisms dataset
 2. Meta-data: .csv files linking every data entry to their original source
-3. Data sources: original documents and files from which the data was obtained / scraped.

 ## Contribution